 GREEN FEATURES OF THE MCGEE SALVAGE HOUSE

-- Following this data collection, a small, 1.5 Kw photovoltaic system was installed, reducing energy consumption by 90%.
+Following this data collection, a small, 1.8 (AC) kW photovoltaic system was installed, reducing energy consumption by 90%.

-Several water saving strategies add up to a over a 70 percent savings in water usage.
+Several water saving strategies add up to a over a 70 percent savings of the California average in water usage.
 Water conservation measures include the following:

 In addition, a great deal of attention was placed on using resource efficient and low toxic materials.